 Knowledge graphs (KGs), i.e., graph-based knowledge-bases, have proven to be sources of valuable information that have become important for various applications like web-search or question answering.
-Whereas, KGs were initially driven by academic efforts which resulted in KGs like Freebase [4], DBpedia [3], Nell [6] or YAGO [9], more recently commercial applications have evolved; a significant commercial application is the Freebase powered Google Knowledge Graph that supports Google's web search and the smart assistant Google Now, or Microsoft's Satori that supports Bing and Cortana.
-A related activity is the linked open data initiative which interlinks data sources using the W3C Resource Description Framework (RDF) [13] and thus also generates a huge KG accessible via querying [2].
+Whereas, KGs were initially driven by academic efforts which resulted in knowledge graphs like Freebase [4], DBpedia [3], Nell [6] or YAGO [9], more recently commercial applications have

 Even though these graphs have reached an impressive size, containing billions of facts about the world, they are not error-free and far from complete.
-In Freebase and DBpedia for example a vast amount of persons (71%) in Freebase [8] and 66% in DBpedia) are missing a place of birth.
+In Freebase and DBpedia for example a vast amount of persons (71% in Freebase [8] and 66% in DBpedia) are missing a place of birth.
 In DBpedia 58% of the scientists do not have a fact that describes what they are known for.
 Supporting KG cleaning, completion and construction via machine learning is one of the core challenges.
-In this context, Representation Learning in form of latent variable methods has successfully been applied to KG data [19, 20, 5, 10, 7].
+In this context, Representation Learning, in form of latent variable methods, has successfully been applied to KG data [15,18,5,10,7].
 These models learn latent embeddings for entities and relation-types from the data that can then be used as representations of their semantics.
-It is highly desirable that these embeddings are meaningful in low dimensional latent spaces, because a higher dimensionality leads to a higher model complexities which can cause unacceptable runtime performances and high memory loads.
+For this reason, it is highly desirable that these embeddings are meaningful in low dimensional latent spaces; higher dimensionality leads to a higher model complexities which can cause unacceptable runtime performances and high memory loads.
 Latent variable models have recently been exploited for generating priors for facts in the context of automatic graph-based knowledge-base construction [8].
 It has also been shown that these models can be interpreted as a compressed probabilistic knowledge representation, which allows complex querying over all possible triples and their uncertainties, resulting in a probabilistically ranked list of query answers [11].

-In addition to the stored facts, schema-based KGs also provide rich descriptions of the semantics of entities and relation-types such as class hierarchies of entities and type-constraints for relation-types which define the semantic role of relations.
+In addition to the stored facts, schema-based knowledge graphs also provide rich descriptions of the semantics of entities and relation-types, e.g. class hierarchies of entities and type-constraints for relation-types which define the semantic role of relations.
 This curated prior knowledge on relation-types provides valuable information to machines, e.g. that the marriedTo relation-type should relate only instances of the class Person.
-In recent work [10, 7], it has been shown that RESCAL, a much studied latent variable approach, benefits greatly from prior knowledge about the semantics of relation-types.
-In this work we will study the impact of prior knowledge about the semantics of relation-types in the state of the art representative latent variable models TransE [5], RESCAL [18] and the multiway neural network approach used in the Google Knowledge Vault project [8].
-These models are very different in the way they model KGs, and therefore they are especially well suited for drawing conclusions on the general value of prior knowledge about relation-types for the statistical modeling of KGs with latent variable models.
+In recent work [10,7], it has been shown that RESCAL, a much studied latent variable approach, benefits greatly from prior knowledge about the semantics of relation-types.
+In this work we will study the impact of prior knowledge on the semantics of relation-types in the state of the art representative latent variable models TransE [5], RESCAL [14] and the neural network approach used in the Google Knowledge Vault project [8].
+These models are very different in the way they model knowledge graphs, and therefore they are especially well suited for reasoning over the general value of prior knowledge on relation-types for the statistical modeling of KGs with latent variable models.